-ColorZilla allows you to pick any color on a website with one click, copying the HEX code to your clipboard.
+ColorZilla allows you to pick any colour on a website with one click, copying the HEX code to your clipboard.
 But the features of this amazing tool do not stop here.
-It has a color history, shows you the RGB and HSL codes, and also includes a CSS gradient generator that can come up handy.
+It has a colour history, shows you the RGB and HSL codes, and also includes a CSS gradient generator that can come up in handy.

 I would need more than one blog post to explain how many times Stylebot turned out to save me a lot of time.
 It will allow you to change any CSS style of an element on a webpage, without having to type any code, and by only clicking on the element.
 I use it a lot as a preview of changes when I do not have the source file of the original design or when a lot of changes were done directly on the code.